umtakcn/EndtoEndDevOps/README.md

 CREATE DATABASE elveslibraryapp;

-CREATE USER 'elveslibraryapp'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'elveslibraryapp'@'%' IDENTIFIED BY 'password';

-GRANT ALL PRIVILEGES ON elveslibraryapp.* TO 'username'@'%';
+GRANT ALL PRIVILEGES ON elveslibraryapp.* TO 'elveslibrary'@'%';

 USE elveslibraryapp;

 SHOW TABLES;

-DELETE FROM employees;
+DELETE FROM elveslibraryapp;

 ### How does it look like?